Careers

 Tawaw!
 CanNorth can serve your need for a challenging, rewarding, and long-term career.
 We offer not only competitive wages, but also numerous benefits such as an RRSP matching program, health benefits, ample on-site parking, and a casual work environment.
 Our head office is situated next to the scenery of the Silverwood Golf Course and Markham office is situated near the expansive city park adjacent to the Rouge River.
 Both locations boast many environmental initiatives and a clean and attractive workspace.
 Join our growing company that prides itself on high professional standards and offers a fun, fresh work atmosphere.
 Pi-Atoskik CanNorth!

 Canada North Environmental Services (CanNorth) is an established First Nation-owned environmental services firm with an impeccable track record and a highly respected reputation.
-CanNorth has a strong foundation and proven expertise in environmental assessments and environmental monitoring and is looking to support students who want to gain experience in the natural resources field.
+CanNorth is 100% owned by Kitsaki Management Limited Partnership, the business arm of the Lac La Ronge Indian Band.
+As part of CanNorth’s commitment to the 94 Calls to Action, we have a shared responsibility to work towards reconciliation and build partnerships that lead to resilience, diversity, and economic growth for Indigenous peoples.
+CanNorth has a strong foundation and proven expertise in environmental assessments and environmental monitoring and is looking to increase its capacity in its Biology Division.

 Responsibilities in this position will include: